+A. Fair Recommendation

-4.2.
-Fair Recommendation: In this method we use all three components (cluster similarity, singer similarity and the popularity) and learn the percentage values for each component.
-We do the learning as follows: For each
+In this method we use all three components (cluster

-$s(i, j), j < N_i$, we try to find s(i,j) based on all remaining $N_i - 2$ songs in the session.
+similarity, singer similarity and the popularity) and learn the percentage values for each component.
+We do the learning as follows: For each $s(i,j), j < N_i$, we try to find s(i,j) based on all remaining $N_i - 2$ songs in the session.
 We use cluster, singer and popularity components all by themselves and we increment the weight of a component if it finds the song s(i,j).
 We choose N_c, N_s, N_p proportional to these weights.

 The results of this recommendation scheme are shown in Table 2 at the 2nd column.
-As seen in the table, the percentage of success for Fair Recommendation is a lot higher than the Content Based Recommendation.
+Comparison of Table 1 and this column shows that, the percentage of success for Fair Recommendation is a lot higher than the Content Based Recommendation.

+B. Adaptive Recommendation

-4.3.
-Adaptive Recommendation: In this recommendation scheme, we choose N_c, N_s, N_p from among a certain number (250) of different possible values.
-As we did in the previous recommendation algorithm, we evaluate each N_c, N_s, N_p combination's score based on how well they can predict each $s(i, j), j < N_i$.
+In this recommendation scheme, we choose N_c , N_s , N_p from among a certain number (250) of different possible values.
+As we did in the previous recommendation algorithm, we evaluate each N_c , N_s , N_p combination's score based on how well they can predict each s(i,j), $j < N_i$.
 We choose the combination that gives the best success rate.

-The recommendation success ratio for this approach is shown in Table 2, 5th column.
+The recommendation success ratio for this approach is shown in Table 2, 3rd column.
 The success ratio of adaptive recommendation seems to be smaller than that of Fair Recommendation.
 We think that this is due to the fact that Fair Recommendation uses a component (like singer for example) and ignores the other two (like content and popularity for example) when it makes its decision.
 Whereas, Adaptive Recommendation is able to evaluate contributions of all components at the same time.
 For all the experiments shown, the content based recommendation is made using the 8 clusterings and the entropy based approach described in Section 4.1.